NDU-CSC311/exam1/README.md

-2. Let L={w in {0,1}* | w has at least one zero and every zero is preceded exactly by one 1 and followed exactly by one 1}
+2. Let L={w in {0,1}* | w has at least one zero and every zero is preceded exactly by one 1 and followed exactly by two 1}

 Write your answer (use open in new tab) [here](2.desc)